KagamiChan/tsuyuri/README.md

 tsuyuri is a wordpress theme for my blog [blog.kagami.moe](http://blog.kagami.moe) based on _s theme for Automattic. its development specification is primarily derived from my own condiction and need, so it may be insuitable for other blogs.

-Currently the motto is "Reading Centric"
+Currently the slogan is "Reading Centric"

-tsuyuri is licensed under GPLv2.
+tsuyuri is released under GPLv2.

 ## Goals
 - restructured header, with nav and site description totally responsive and a search bar